 Ingredients

 - Pineapple - The better the pineapple, the better the salsa.
-Always choose a pineapple that's more yellow/orange than green with no visible brown or wilted leaves.
-A good ripe pineapple should smell sweet on the bottom.
+Always choose a pineapple that's more yellow/orange than green, with no visible brown or wilted leaves.
+A good, ripe, fresh pineapple should smell sweet on the bottom.
 If it doesn't, it's not ripe enough.
 If it has a fermented smell, it's too ripe and will go bad soon.
 A pineapple that is too green is also not ripe enough and won't be very sweet.

 - Cilantro - Fresh cilantro adds a ton of flavor to this salsa.
-Dried cilatro can do the job when absolutely necessary but won't give it the same amount of flavor a fresh herb would.
-If you're not a fan of cilantro, you could potentially use fresh parsley but it will change the flavor a lot.
+Dried cilantro can do the job when absolutely necessary, but it won't give it the same amount of flavor a fresh herb would.
+If you're not a fan of cilantro, you could potentially use fresh parsley, but it will change the flavor a lot.

-- Jalapeno - You can keep the seeds in or remove them depending on your heat preference.
+- Jalapeño pepper - You can keep the seeds in or remove them, depending on your heat preference.
 I usually like to remove them.

-- Lime - Freshly squeezed lime juice is always your best option and will add the most flavor.
-You can use bottled lime juice when in a pinch but try to go for ones that are made with real lime juice and not concentrate.
+- Fresh lime juice - Fresh limes are always your best option and will add the most flavor.
+You can use bottled lime juice when in a pinch, but try to go for ones that are made with real lime juice and not concentrate.

 Step-by-Step Instructions

 This salsa is best served right away.
-In general, it's true that if you let any salsa sit in the fridge for a few hours, all the flavors will marinate and blend together nicely but this one releases a lot of water once you add salt and lime juice so it's important to keep that in mind.
+In general, it's true that if you let any salsa sit in the refrigerator for a few hours, all the flavors will marinate and blend together nicely, but this one releases a lot of water once you add salt and lime juice, so it's important to keep that in mind.

-If I know I'm going to serve it in a few hours instead of immediately, I'm going to store the salsa in the fridge without the salt and lime, and then add those right before serving.
+Making it ahead: If I know I'm going to serve it in a few hours instead of immediately, I'm going to store the salsa in the fridge without the salt and lime and then add those right before serving.

 FAQs